Resources » PDF Basics » How to Upload and Share PDFs Online

 • Embed a link to the document in your website or blog

-• Alter the privacy permissions of your document, so other people can find your content on their own
+• Alter the privacy permissions of your document, so other people can (or cannot) discover your content on their own

 Scribd is a site geared around organically searching for PDFs while still offering some of the sharing capabilities that other cloud hosting sites have.
-You can use your Scribd account as an online kindle to read eBooks that others have published.
-Note that while Scribd is free for 30 days, after the trial period has ended, it’s $11.99 a month.
+You can use your Scribd account similar to an online Kindle to read ebooks that others have published.
+Note that while Scribd is free for 30 days, after the trial period has ended, it’s $11.99 a month (prices subject to change).

-Good for: Self-publishing, hosting and sharing discoverable e-books to a potentially wider audience
+Scribed offers self-publishing, hosting and sharing discoverable e-books to a potentially wider audience.

 Once your document is uploaded to whatever platform you choose, follow the platform’s steps to Share.
 Typically, you can either send it directly from the platform or you can get a link, which you can email, text or send via message app.